CoreHealth Wellness Center

 After the first visit

-Most patients notice something after the first adjustment — more range, less pain, better sleep that night.
-Some feel more after a few visits.
-Some take a week to feel the change.
+Once care begins, most patients notice something after the first few visits — more range, less pain, better sleep.
+Some feel a difference quickly; others take a week or two.
 The nervous system is individual.
-We'll track your progress with a simple pain scale and range-of-motion tests.
+We track progress with a simple pain scale and range-of-motion tests.
 If we're not making progress by visit three, we'll talk about whether we need imaging, whether you need PT in parallel, or whether this is something that needs a different kind of care.

-The first visit is a conversation, an exam, and a proof of concept.
+The first visit is a conversation, an exam, and a clear plan.
 You'll know by the end whether this is the right path and what to expect next.

 Ready to feel better?
 Let's start.